-What we did: We selected the potential intrapreneurs based on a mix of motivation,qualities and their answers to the 3 questions of the online (Typeform) application:
+What we did: We selected the potential intrapreneurs based on a mix of motivation, qualities and their answers to the 3 questions on the online (Typeform) application:

-- Which improvement of your hand are you most proud of at SD Worx?
-Please give the situation, what you did and how it resulted. (shows entrepreneurial attitude.
+- Which improvement are you most proud of at SD Worx that you brought out?
+Please give the situation, what you did, and the result. (demonstrates entrepreneurial attitude)

 - Give us a suggestion to make sure SD Worx will still be a pioneer 10 years from now. (shows vision)

-Outcome: 14 people applied for the role, we selected 8 of them for the next phase.
+Outcome: 14 people applied for the role and we selected 8 of them for the next phase.

 Challenge 5: Verify skills and intrapreneurial potential of the selected employees.

-What we did: The selected people got invited for a 2-hour evening session with 2 activities.
-First everyone was asked to pitch themselves, mentioning why they are the ideal candidate for the job and how they see their involvement of they do not get the role.
-Secondly, we organised a speed dating interview session to verify the ‘intrapreneurial skills’ such as stakeholder management and vision in 5 minute cycles.
+What we did: The selected people were invited for a 2-hour evening session with two activities.
+First, everyone was asked to pitch themselves, mentioning why they are the ideal candidate for the job and how they see their involvement if they do not get the role.
+Secondly, we organised a speed dating interview session to verify the ‘intrapreneurial skills’ such as stakeholder management and vision in 5-minute cycles.
 Interviewers were the topic experts in our team and management of SD Worx.
 Topics: startup mentality, business maturity, stakeholder management and network, technical understanding, vision, content (related to startup), availability and handover (this one was by someone of HR).

-Challenge 6: Clear schedule of chosen intrapreneur and get him out his current role.
+Challenge 6: Clear schedule of chosen intrapreneur and get them out their current role.

 Outcome: the first 5 steps took about 6 weeks.
 This last step a mere 2 months.

-To conclude, there 3 types of intrapreneurs and what we proved with this successful campaign, was that it is possible to find new intrapreneurs in the organisation (Type 2 and 3).
+To conclude, there are three types of intrapreneurs and what we proved with this successful campaign is that it is possible to find new intrapreneurs within the organisation (Type 2 and 3).

-- Established intrapreneur: Easy to find but hard to rip out of their current responsibilities.
+- Established intrapreneur: Easy to find, but hard to steer away from their current responsibilities.

-- Potential intrapreneur: Having the skills and mindset, but not applied in professional context yet.
+- Potential intrapreneur: Have the skills and mindset, but not yet applied in professional context.
 Hard to find and will need extra support for internal credibility.

 - White raven intrapreneur: Right profile, first intrapreneurial results but not identified as intrapreneur yet.
-This type you need to find before they either put their shoulders under a bunch of projects or leave the company because they don’t receive the responsibility they require to be motivated.
+This type you need to find before they are either shouldered under by a bunch of projects or leave the company because they don’t receive the responsibility they require to be motivated.

-Did you ever try to find a new dedicate lead for a corporate startup in your organisation?
-Did you hear about other ways to find intrapreneurs before?
-Let us know via twitter and maybe we use your input as an example in our next talk at the intrapreneurship conference in Brussels.
+Have you ever tried to find a new dedicated lead for a corporate startup in your organisation?
+Have you heard about other ways to find intrapreneurs?
+Let us know via Twitter and maybe we can use your input as an example in our next talk at the intrapreneurship conference in Brussels.